aoanla/aoanla.github.io/posts/2020/04/RollerDerbyFamily2020/index.rst

 This same approach has been copied over in some regions as a modification to WFTDA rules play.
 Especially in Australia, you see "LOCO" bouts advertised, which essentially use the same modifications as Level 2 JRDA but playing otherwise WFTDA regulation games.
 These are especially popular for introductory or rookie games or scrimmages.

-In a similar way, the Short Track Roller Derby ruleset has "No-Contact" and "Low-Contact" variants, again using the same changes as JRDA uses for Level 1 and Level 2 contact.
+In a similar way, the Short Track Roller Derby ruleset has "No-Contact" and "Low-Contact" variants, again using a subset of the changes that JRDA uses for Level 1 and Level 2 contact.

 Track Cuts?
 ___________________